jason-napolitano/Project-Template/README.md

    - Also included are some dummy directories and classes that adhere to PSR-4 to help get you started

 And a template for the following files:
- 1. `./LICENSE` - For your projects license information
+ 1. `LICENSE` - For your projects license information
- 2. `./.gitignore` - For your project to ignore files/directories upon commit
+ 2. `.gitignore` - For your project to ignore files/directories upon commit
- 3. `./travis.yml` - For Travis-CI integration and scripts
+ 3. `travis.yml` - For Travis-CI integration and scripts
- 4. `./composer.json` - A properly established `composer.json` file for you to fill out
+ 4. `composer.json` - A properly established `composer.json` file for you to fill out
- 5. `./CONTRIBUTING.MD` - A base file for informing contributors on how you like contributions
+ 5. `CONTRIBUTING.MD` - A base file for informing contributors on how you like contributions
- 6. `./README.md` - This file.
+ 6. `README.md` - This file.
 A basic README.MD template file for your README information
- 7. `./phpunit.xml.dist` - A base file to use for PHPUnit >= 8.
+ 7. `phpunit.xml.dist` - A base file to use for PHPUnit >= 8.

 ## License